Liz Tells Frank What Happened In “My Little Pony: Friendship Is Magic”

 And as someone who loved her My Little Ponies, as someone who used them as the characters in the first stories she ever told, I’m in no position to judge.
 At the time, sure, I was five years old.
 But age ain’t nothing but a number.

-Posted on January 15, 2013, in TV and tagged A+ on the bechdel test, animation, girrrrrrrrl power, Lauren Faust, My Little Pony: Friendship Is Magic, Twilight Sparkle, won't somebody please think of the children.
+Posted on January 15, 2013, in Some Spoilers, TV and tagged A+ on the bechdel test, animation, girrrrrrrrl power, Lauren Faust, My Little Pony: Friendship Is Magic, Twilight Sparkle, won't somebody please think of the children.
 Bookmark the permalink.
 5 Comments.